 When my dad died in 2021, we were not on the best terms.
 Despite thoughts of some sort of reconciliation, his sudden passing made that impossible, and it made the terms we’d been on instantly regrettable.
 My dad was always the life of the party and could light up a room with laughter and conversation.
 Growing up, I had front-row seats to watch the master salesman at work.
 But I often resented it.
-My dad’s attention always seemed focused on everyone but me as a kid.
+My dad always seemed focused on everyone but me as a kid.
 Although he would take me to great places like ball games or the movies, I never had his attention.

 His parenting gaps created a wedge between us as I became a father, and I was committed to not building those obstacles with my own kids.
-Knowing how those failures impacted our relationship, I set out on a path to learn from them and do better.
+Knowing how those failures impacted our relationship, I set out to learn from them and do better.
 Here are 3 ways you can learn from your father’s parenting failures.Dads need to focus on their kids’ needs and show them they will always be there.

 1. Remember how he made you feel.